Norm Benning: 2013–2015

 In 2013, Benning held onto fifth place after a hard-fought battle with Clay Greenfield in the "Last Chance" qualifying race at Eldora Speedway to earn the final transfer spot into the inaugural Mudsummer Classic.
 His truck sustained a fair amount of damage, but he was able to make repairs with the help of members of larger teams.
 He would go on to finish 26th, four laps down.
 Benning's performance in the last chance race was popular with fans; afterward he placed the Eldora truck for sale on eBay.

-Later that season, Benning obtained his career-best Truck Series finish of 12th at Talladega Superspeedway.
+Later that season, Benning obtained his career-best Truck Series finish of twelfth at Talladega Superspeedway.

 During the 2014 season, Benning changed from his iconic 57 to the number 6, with the 57 being the part-time second entry.
 Late in the season, Benning gained backing on behalf of Pennsylvania governor Tom Corbett.

-In 2015, Benning finished 14th in the opening race at Daytona and was 10th in points.
-Benning scored his best career start of 13th during the 2015 Mudsummer Classic and finished 19th after rebounding from a late-race spin.
+In 2015, Benning finished fourteenth in the opening race at Daytona and was tenth in points.
+Benning scored his best career start of thirteenth during the 2015 Mudsummer Classic and finished nineteenth after rebounding from a late-race spin.
 The end of the 2015 season was a struggle, as Benning missed four races late in the season.

 2016–2018

 2016 started with a DNQ at Daytona, followed by another DNQ at Atlanta.
 This was the worst start for Benning since 2012.
 Benning failed to qualify for six races in 2016; in addition to withdrawing from the Charlotte race.
 Benning missed the race in Texas by .016 seconds after getting knocked out by Austin Hill.
 After missing all the races in 2016, Benning partnered with MB Motorsports at Kentucky, where he was able to make the race, he started 30th and finished 28th.
 Benning later partnered with MB for several remaining races.
 2016 was a struggle for Benning and his team, as he only managed to qualify for eight races while failing to qualify for eight others, and withdrawing from five.

-2017 began the same for Benning, missing the first 3 races of the season.
+2017 began the same for Benning, missing the first three races of the season.
 Benning would make the 4th race of the season in Kansas after only 32 trucks showed up for the 32-truck field.
 However, after that race, he made every single race he attempted for the rest of the season.

 In 2018, Benning made every race until the regular-season finale at Bristol.
-After Canada, he failed to make Las Vegas through Martinsville and didn't show up the rest of the season.
+After Canada, he failed to make Las Vegas through Martinsville and didn't show up for the rest of the season.